Distributed Museum

 Liffey Ferry

-The Old Liffey Ferry operates under the umbrella of the Irish Nautical Trust.
-The Old Liffey Ferry serves as both a touring vessel and a training vessel for people wishing to learn the maritime trade and make a career on the river or out at sea.
+The Old Liffey Ferry operates under the umbrella of the Irish Nautical Trust, on behalf of Dublin Port Company The Old Liffey Ferry serves as both a touring vessel and a training vessel for people wishing to learn the maritime trade and make a career on the river or out at sea.

 Visit: The Old Liffey Ferry Experience